mariiapodavalkina/fancy-words/blog/2024-09-10-nonboarding/2024-09-10-nonboarding.md

 ## Nonboarding?
 Never heard

-Months after finishing this overwhelming project, I stumbled upon the term "nonboarding" while listening to the  "Write the Docs" ![techtalk] (https://www.youtube.com/watch?v=m5OxGst2sks&list=PLZAeFn6dfHplddJfvbke1bpUzZGozb2Yj&index=5)! by Matt Dodson.
+Months after finishing this overwhelming project, I stumbled upon the term "nonboarding" while listening to the  "Write the Docs" [techtalk] (https://www.youtube.com/watch?v=m5OxGst2sks&list=PLZAeFn6dfHplddJfvbke1bpUzZGozb2Yj&index=5 "talk") by Matt Dodson.
 That's was a "bingo" moment for me, when I realized, I was actually doing this the whole time, just couldn't find a good word for it.

-::: note
+:::note
 Basically, **nonboarding** in this case means learning about the product as would a reguular user do - by only reading what's available and trying the product right away.
 No fancy kickoff meetings, no guided tours, and definitely no onboarding documents tailored to new tech writers.
 :::